sirupsen/logrus/README.md

     [github.com/mattn/go-colorable](https://github.com/mattn/go-colorable).
   * When colors are enabled, levels are truncated to 4 characters by default.
 To disable truncation set the `DisableLevelTruncation` field to `true`.
   * When outputting to a TTY, its often helpful to visually scan down a column where all the levels are the same width.
-Setting the `PadLevelText` field to `true` enables this functionality, by adding padding to the level text.
+Setting the `PadLevelText` field to `true` enables this behavior, by adding padding to the level text.
   * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/logrus#TextFormatter).
 * `logrus.JSONFormatter`.
 Logs fields as JSON.
   * All options are listed in the [generated docs](https://godoc.org/github.com/sirupsen/logrus#JSONFormatter).